charliecalvert/CloudNotes/Assignments/AngularScienceFacade.md

 - ScienceFacade
 - SimpleScienceData

 In particular, we will move the state shown in image one to the state shown in image two.
+The **MongoScienceData** and **JsonScienceData** objects will be implemented later.
+For now you can skip them entirely, or sketch them out as simple factories that return an empty object: {}.

 Begin with the project found in [this zip file](https://drive.google.com/file/d/0B25UTAlOfPRGTzhOcVk5RTRveFU/view?usp=sharing).